pharmaDB/scoring_data_processor/README.md

 ```
 or

 `python3 main.py -rip -ril` once the Install instructions below are completed.
+This will load the `assets/database_latest/` collections into MongoDB.

-This will load the `assets/database_before/` collections into MongoDB.
-The following code can then be run to turn collections in `assets/database_before/` into the collections in `assets/database_after/`.
+Testing data will operate on data in `assets/database_before/` to turn into the collections in `assets/database_after/`.

 ## Running the Code
 Requires a minimum python version of `3.6` to run.